Geoffrey Samuel: Life

 Geoffrey Brian Samuel was educated at Leeds Grammar School and University College, Oxford, graduating with a bachelor's degree in physics in 1967.
 Moving to Trinity Hall, Cambridge, he took Part III of the Mathematical Tripos (theoretical physics) in 1968, switching to gain a certificate in Social Anthropology in 1969.
 He carried out ethnographic fieldwork in India and Nepal in 1971-2, and completed his PhD on Tibetan religion and society at Cambridge in 1975.
 He then gained a Postgraduate Diploma in Computer Science at the University of Newcastle, New South Wales, in 1985.

-He has carried out fieldwork in India, Nepal, Tibet, Bhutan, and other Asian countries, studying religion and health practices.
+He has carried out fieldwork in India, Nepal, China, Bhutan, and other Asian countries, studying religion and health practices.
 He became a Professorial Fellow at the University of Cardiff in 2007, and then a full professor, a post he held until his retirement in 2014.
 He then moved to Australia, where he researches and supervises postgraduates.